SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/5.0.0/Makefiles.md

 ## Other c changes
-The only other c file changes is in neuron/structural_plasticity/synaptogenesis/topographic_map_impl.c The DMA_WRITEBACK method has been removed. (code hardlined in where needed) This because of th elimitations of the convertor mentioned above.
+The only other c file changes is in neuron/structural_plasticity/synaptogenesis/topographic_map_impl.c The DMA_WRITEBACK method has been changed.
+(See limitations)

 Makefiles
 =========